Updated April 13, 2023

 Explanation: In the above program, we have imported modules time and thread module from “threading”.
 In this code, we can see we have created two classes, one for starting the worker thread and another class for stopping the execution of the working thread in which the sleep() function is used to specify the time to stop the execution of the thread.
 In the class worker, we have defined for loop which will print the numbers ranging from 0 to 12 for every one second one by one the number is printed, and in the waiter class, we have specified as “5” in sleep() function as to after every 5 numbers it should print the next five numbers in next thread, and the thread range is specified from 100 to 103.
 Therefore, as the numbers range from 0 to 12, there will be 3 threads created in each with 5 numbers except the third thread having only two numbers.
 This process is seen after executing the above program, and the screenshot is as seen above.

 In this article, we conclude that we have seen the syntax and working of Python’s sleep() function with examples.
 In this article, we saw from which module this sleep() function can be defined.
 Therefore we saw we need to import a time module that provides various methods, and the sleep() function is the most popular method of time module in Python.
-In this article, we saw the simple example of demonstrating sleep() function with the number of seconds specified as an argument.
+In this article, we saw a simple example of demonstrating the sleep() function with the number of seconds specified as an argument.
 Lastly, we saw the sleep() function applications, which are used in dramatic printing and in multi-threading.